strangerstudios/pmpro-subscription-delays/readme.txt

 1. That's it.
 No settings.

 == Changelog ==
+= 0.5.5 - 2022-03-18 =
+* ENHANCEMENT: Added Italian language files. (@mircobabini)
+* BUG FIX/ENHANCEMENT: Improved localization and added missing strings to translation. (@femiyb)
+* BUG FIX: Fixed issue where level price was not generated correctly for daily subscriptions using a subscription delay. (@mircobabini)

 = .5.4 - 2020-01-19 =
 * ENHANCEMENT: Prepared for localization.
 * ENHANCEMENT: Added a pmprosd_current_date filter you can use in rare cases you want to apply subscription delays based on a day in the past.